 In fact, they were even well ahead of the current VR craze.
 Way back in 1995, before the N64, Nintendo launched the Virtual Boy.
 An ungainly device that rested on stilts, the Virtual Boy rendered games in crude, monochrome 3D.
 If you don’t recognise it, it’s because it fared so poorly in Japan and North America that it was discontinued before it launched in Europe.

 However, there will be no such repeat of the Virtual Boy’s early trailblazing with the Switch.
 Though there’s no game developer you’d back more to find novel uses for the possibilities of VR than Nintendo themselves, the Switch is already squeezing every last drop from its miraculous hardware.
 Asking it to run a VR headset at the same time is simply too much.

 Not only that, but as the Switch is limited in terms of streaming capabilities, meaning that while you can use an Oculus Rift or HTC Vive to stream in the same fashion as the Xbox One, it’s a lot more complicated to set up.
-It is also possible to use the PS VR, but due to the Switch’s lack of streaming options, you’ll need to also have a PS4 running in cinematic mode in order to use the headset as a screen.
+It is also possible to use the PS VR, but you’ll need to also have a PS4 running in cinematic mode in order to use the headset as a screen.

 However, there is something of a workaround that could yet give Switch owners a taste of VR, if not quite the full experience.
 Thanks to the Switch’s tiny form factor, the console itself could be slipped into a docking headset, similar to Google Cardboard with phones.
 Better yet, with the motion controls within the Joy-Con controllers, it’s possible that you’d be able to make basic gestures without the need for any additional hardware.
 Here’s a homemade demo in action: